neel-machine/neel-machine/README.md

 ### Hi there 👋

+I am an aspiring data science enthusiast, in my final year of post graduation.
+I am pursuing Master's in ML/AI and this portfolio contains my personal projects for learning,building and analysing all things that are machine learning and AI.

 <!--
 **neel-machine/neel-machine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.